-When disease or injury impairs your child’s ability to move and function physically, physical therapy can help preserve, enhance or restore movement and range of motion.
+When disease or injury impairs your child’s ability to move and function physically, pediatric physical therapy can help preserve, enhance or restore movement and range of motion.

 - Strengthening, stretching and aerobic exercise

-- Heat, ice and ultrasound
+- Heat, ice, ultrasound and electrical stimulation

 - Joint mobilization

 Children’s physical therapy services are available at all three of our outpatient locations.
-In addition to outpatient care, our therapists also provide inpatient rehabilitation.
+In addition to outpatient care, our therapists provide inpatient rehabilitation.

 Our pediatric physical therapists provide care and assistance for the following conditions and injuries:

 At Children’s, our team of pediatric physical therapists offer a variety of specialty services to help make sure your child receives the best care possible while recovering from an illness or injury, including: